galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 Background in International trade

-Team website:

-galaxyx.io

-galaxyx.zil
+Team website- galaxyx.io or galaxyx.zil

-Relevant experience:
+Relevant experience

 The cost & complexity of running a reliable, secure, & efficient data management system is too high for many businesses to deliver.
 The GalaxyX team has been participating in the IPFS/Blockchain ecosystem for over 4 years looking for ways to address some of these big data management problems.
 We believe a large part of the solution is web 3.0 adoption within data intensive web 3.0 & 2.0 companies for security & authentication of data.

 Logan Lentz has been working with IPFS and JS.IPFS for years & has been building models for security, technical efficiency, as well as ease of use.
 Logan worked at AWS as a junior cloud dev/code reviewer.
 He also taught an intro to Blockchain course at the University of Southern Florida.